Apprentices are aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.

 - gets time off during their working week for apprenticeship training

 Hiring an apprentice

 There are several steps to taking on an apprentice.

 Choose an apprenticeship for your business or organisation.

 Find an organisation that offers training for the apprenticeship you’ve chosen.

-Advertise your apprenticeship - you or your training provider can do this through the find an apprenticeship service.
+Advertise your apprenticeship - find out how to create an advert or give your training provider permission to do this for you.

 Make an apprenticeship agreement and training plan with your chosen apprentice.